mauriciojost/botino-arduino/README.md

 ### Never

 Simply `0` value.
+There will be no matching (the actor will not act).

 ### Concrete date-time

-Simply `1DDHHMMSS` (DD for days, HH for hours, MM for minutes, SS for seconds).
+Simply use `1DDHHMMSS` (DD for days, HH for hours, MM for minutes, SS for seconds).

-For instance, if you want the actor to wake up at 15h00 any day, just set its frequency to `177150000` (read as 1 for concrete date-time mode, 77 for any day, 15 for 15h, 00 for 00m, and 00 for 00s).
+For instance, if you want the actor to wake up at 15h00 any day, just set its frequency to `177150000` (the expression can be read as follows: 1 for concrete date-time mode, 77 for any day matching, 15 for matching only at 15h, 00 for matching only at 00m, and 00 for matching only at 00s).

 ### Frequency

-Simply `2DDHHMMSS`.
+Simply use `2DDHHMMSS`.

 The actor will act when the actual time component modulo the provided component equals zero.

-For example: if you want the actor to wake up every 2 hours, just set its frequency to `201026060` (read as 2 for frequency mode, 01 for any day as any day modulo 1 will give 0, 02 for every 2 hours as pair hours modulo 2 will give 0 while odd hours will give 1 so no matching, 60 for matching only at 00m, and 00 for matching only at 00s).
+For example: if you want the actor to wake up every 2 hours, just set its frequency to `201026060` (the expression can be read as follows: 2 for frequency mode; 01 for any day, as any day number modulo 1 equals 0; 02 meaning every 2 hours, as any pair hour value modulo 2 equals 0, while odd hours will give 1, so no matching; 60 for matching only at 00m, and 00 for matching only at 00s).

 # 3. Contribute